Radnen/link.js/README.md

 var results = Link(Link(array).where(even).sample(5)).map(timesten).each(print);
 ```

-- contains(o|p)    - returns true if something satisfies the predicate or matches the object.
+*	contains(o|p)    - returns true if something satisfies the predicate or matches the object.
+	*	some(o|p)
+	*	exists(o|p)
-- count(p)         - returns the overall number of times the predicate was satisfied.
+*	count(p)         - returns the overall number of times the predicate was satisfied.
-- each(fn)         - runs the results through the given function.
+*	each(fn)         - runs the results through the given function.
-- every(fn)        - checks to see if all items satisfy the predicate.
+*	every(fn)        - checks to see if all items satisfy the predicate.
-- first(|fn)       - returns the first item, or the first that passes fn.
+*	first(|fn)       - returns the first item, or the first that passes fn.
-- get(num)          - tries to get the indexed item.
+*	get(num)          - tries to get the indexed item.
-- groupBy(fn)      - returns an array of values grouped by the grouping function.
+*	groupBy(fn)      - returns an array of values grouped by the grouping function.
-- indexOf(p|v)     - returns -1 if item p is not found, or prop p != v, or the index.
+*	indexOf(p|v)     - returns -1 if item p is not found, or prop p != v, or the index.
-- invoke(method)   - runs the results, invoking the named method.
+*	invoke(method)   - runs the results, invoking the named method.
-- last()           - returns the last result.
+*	last()           - returns the last result.
-- length()         - returns the overall length.
+*	length()         - returns the overall length.
+	*	size()
-- max(rank)        - returns the maximum element using a ranking function as a benchmark.
+*	max(rank)        - returns the maximum element using a ranking function as a benchmark.
-- min(rank)        - returns the minimum element using a ranking function as a benchmark.
+*	min(rank)        - returns the minimum element using a ranking function as a benchmark.
+*	none(fn)         - checks to see if all items do not satisfy the predicate.
-- reduce(fn, memo) - reduces the results, starting at memo, or if not, the first item.
+*	reduce(fn, memo) - reduces the results, starting at memo, or if not, the first item.
-- sample(num)      - selects a random element, up to num of them or once.
+*	sample(num)      - selects a random element, up to num of them or once.
-- some(o|p)        - returns true if something satisfies the predicate or matches the object.
+	*	random(num)
-- sort(fn)         - sorts the resulting list with given function, or uses JS default.
+*	sort(fn)         - sorts the resulting list with given function, or uses JS default.
-- toArray()        - returns an array.
+*	toArray()        - returns an array.

 Planned Features
 ================